“He answered and said, “Whether He is a sinner or not I do not know. One thing I know: that though I was blind, now I see.” (John 9:25 NKJV)

 Anyone who rejects Jesus Christ as his Lord and Saviour has rejected God’s only provision for his salvation.
 Such a person will die in his sins and spiritual ignorance!

-Beloved, you were born spiritually blind into the world which is full of darkness.
+Beloved, you were born spiritually blind into a world full of darkness.
 It is indeed a double tragedy!

 From birth, you were wandering and groping about in darkness, walking in the futility of your mind, having your understanding darkened, being alienated from the life of God (Eph.
 4:17-18).